-We show how KSS stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Department Stores industry.
+We show how KSS stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Department Stores (except Discount Department Stores) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Kohl's Corporation is a leading omnichannel retailer with more than 1,100 stores in 49 states.
 With a commitment to inspiring and empowering families to lead fulfilled lives, Kohl's offers amazing national and exclusive brands, incredible savings and an easy shopping experience in its stores, online at Kohls.com and on Kohl's mobile app.
 Since its founding, Kohl's has given more than $700 million to support communities nationwide, with a focus on family health and wellness.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)

 Stocks with higher market capitalization often have lower risk. (↑↓)